riyapatel13/Pacman-AI/index.md

 * Bayes' Nets
 * Joint Particle Filter

-These files are not contained in this Github repository, but feel free to reach out for more info on the other implementations.
+These files are not contained in this Github repository as they were completed as part of a course (15281 AI: Representation and Problem-Solving), but feel free to reach out for more info on the other implementations.

 ## Implementation Details